 Chess Bot Extension in 2024

-Chess AI History
+Chess Bot Extension History

 But, perhaps because they lacked efficient resources and tools, these AI chess engines had not yet succeeded in reaching a greater level of performance.